KMJ403/Test/README.md

 *-vcf : Input the imputed vcf file.*

 *-maf : minor allele frequency value.
-SNVs whose maf value is less than the set value are removed.*
+SNVs whose maf value is less than the set value are removed(recommend MAF 0.07 for 1000GP3).*

 **maf filtering**